-My research analyzes how institutions change, and how such changes challenge or sustain existing forms of domination and resistance.
+My research analyzes how transnational institutions evolve, and how such evolution challenge or sustain existing forms of domination and resistance.
 Across a range of issues such as health, advocacy, development, and sexualities, I examine the emergence of technocratic governance as an institutional model and its impact on the actorhood of organizations and individuals.

 The Paradox of Global Health and Authoritarian Rule: An Conflict-Centered Institutional Approach

 The development of transnational institutions is arguably one of the most significant organizational phenomena of the 20th century.
 Yet little is known about how their effects enter and unfold in a variety of contexts, especially authoritarian countries.
 This project takes on this issue by focusing on the process through which transnational AIDS institutions have shaped institution-building in disease control and prevention in China.
 It seeks to understand how this process was driven by the conflict between international organizations, the Chinese state, and local community organizations over legitimacy and authority in governing AIDS, which, in turn, changed those organizations’ identities and interests as well as the ways in which they pursued their interests.

 My research in this area is motivated by a commitment to bridge the gap between organizational studies and institutional theory, on the one hand, and comparative politics and international relations, on the other.
 It asks questions such as: Under what conditions do transnational heath institutions matter?
 How do governmental organizations respond to transnational challenges?
 How do transnational health institutions shape domestic politics?
 And how do external interventions succeed or fail in achieving their intended policy and political outcomes?

 Side Effects: The Transnational Doing and Undoing of AIDS Politics in China (Under contract, Oxford University Press).

 “The Contradictory Impact of Transnational AIDS Institutions on State Repression in China, 1989-2013.”
 American Journal of Sociology (Forthcoming, Abstract)